snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Sampling Moments
 ================

-:ref:`sampling<method-sampling>` produces moments (e.g. mean, standard deviation or variance) of all responses, as well as 95% lower and upper confidence intervals for the 1st and 2nd moments.
+:dakkw:`sampling<method-sampling>` produces moments (e.g. mean, standard deviation or variance) of all responses, as well as 95% lower and upper confidence intervals for the 1st and 2nd moments.
 These are stored as described below.
 When sampling is used in incremental mode by specifying refinement_samples, all results, including the moments group, are placed within groups named increment:<N>, where <N> indicates the increment number beginning with 1.

 +------------------------------+--------------------------------------------------------------------------------------------------------------+
 |                              | Moments                                                                                                      |